 Is retirement looming in your future?
 Are you looking at “traditional” retirement or longing for a new adventure?
 Will you continue working but in a different capacity?

-Today’s retirees look much different than the previous generation (the Greatest Generation).
-The leading edge Baby Boomers are now into their early 70s.
+Today’s retirees look much different than the previous generation (the Greatest/Silent Generation).
+The leading edge baby boomers are now into their mid 70s.
 Many are still working and aren’t showing signs of stopping.
 Some stay in the workforce to maintain their lifestyle; others because they enjoy working or need the income.

 Regardless of your circumstances, it might be time to start thinking about your “golden” years and where they might be spent.
 Many people have concluded that Colorado is one of the best states in which to stake their long-term future.
 Whether you live here already or are thinking of moving to Denver for the first time, here at Usaj Realty, we can help.

 Eventually, the time will come to step down from your current position, and perhaps leave the working world or consider part-time work.
 But many people end up struggling with the lack of structure and purpose that often comes with retirement.